 Pieces of the four kinds of Koshataki plants, the spikes and reeds of Yava (barley) plants are also similarly heaped.

-Into the heap of Kalamushkaka, pieces of lime stone are put in.
+Into the heap of Kalamushkaka, pieces of lime stone are added.

 All the heaps are set on fire by making use of dried chaff of Tila plant (Sesame plant).